Flouid/Ziggurat/README.md

 Currently, it's in a bare-minimum viable v0 form.
 However, the core functionality it present.

+## Build Process

+By default, the build script produces 4 binaries:

+Two targets:
+- Whatever system you build on
+- x86_64 Windows

+Don't ask me what happens if your system *is* x86_64 windows, I don't know.

+Two programs:
+- `Ziggurat`: the actual text editor
+- `test-engine`: a CLI for testing and benchmarking the underlying text buffer

 ## Features

 - Supports keyboard navigation with arrow keys + home/end